anumkhanit/azure-wireshark-network-protocols/README.md

 <h2>2.5 Observe RDP Traffic</h2>

 - Filter for RDP traffic in Wireshark (tcp.port == 3389).
 - Observe the constant stream of traffic.
-Discuss why RDP traffic is continuous compared to other activities.
+Why is the RDP traffic is continuous compared to other activities?
 Answer: RDP provides a continuous live stream from one computer to another, resulting in constant traffic transmission.

 </br>